 Tony Shomari Marshall

-Dr. Tony Shomari Marshall is the founding pastor of The House of Prayer Institutional Church, The Home of Answered Prayers.
+Bishop Tony Shomari Marshall is the founding pastor of The House of Prayer Institutional Church, The Home of Answered Prayers.
 The House of Prayer is a teaching, Pentecostal body aimed at touching both head and heart with the Gospel message.
-For nearly 20 years Pastor Marshall has led the church in several ministry efforts throughout metro Detroit and around the world.
+For over 30 years Bishop Marshall has been preaching and teaching the Word of God.
+He has led this church for over 20 years in several ministry efforts throughout metro Detroit and around the world.
 His mission has been to change the lives of God’s people by inviting all into a healthy relationship with God and a lifestyle that includes service to all such as: the HOP Community Food Bank and Clothing Closet, The Gospel Through Theatre, The House Media Ministry, The House Nursing Home Ministry, The House Ministerial Support Institute/ Development / Coaching and Counseling program, The House Pastoral Care Team, The House Hospital and Prison Visitation team, as well as The House Men’s, Women’s, Children’s, and Couples Ministry.

-Tony makes his home in Southfield, Michigan with his wife of 20 years Chantell, their two daughters Tiajah and Talaya and their beagle puppy, Comet.
+Tony makes his home in Southfield, Michigan with his wife of 24 years Chantell, their two daughters Tiajah and Talaya, his grandson Amar and their beagle puppy, Comet.